goodatcode/.github/.github/ISSUE_TEMPLATE/lighthouse--accessibility---forms.md

 about: 'Instructions for creating or improving forms to make them accessible when visitors use screen readers '
 title: 'Lighthouse: Accessibility - Forms'
-labels: Site Audits, Tutorial, Accessibility
+labels: Accessibility, Site Audits, Tutorial
 assignees: ''

 ---